satyam311/python-from-zero-to-hero/Day-16/README.md

   - JIRA integration
   - File Operations

+✅ Proactive Incident Detection & Auto-Ticketing System Using Python and Datadog 🧩 The Problem:
+Our team was frequently flooded with support cases from clients due to microservices getting stuck during operations like "event creation" or "event copy from parent".
+These incidents typically went unnoticed until the client reported them, which delayed resolution and impacted client trust.

+🚀 The Initiative:
+To reduce client-reported incidents and improve response time, I led an initiative to automate the detection and triaging of these issues by integrating:

+Datadog log monitoring

+Python scripting

+Jira ticketing automation

+🛠️ What I Built:
+Using Python, I developed a script that:

+Pulled logs from Datadog Logs API for specific services (event-creator, event-cloner, etc.)

+Filtered error patterns indicating stuck or failed event processes.

+Checked against a threshold (e.g., 10+ errors in 5 minutes).

+If threshold breached:

+Created a Jira ticket with error context

+Auto-assigned to relevant engineer or team

+Included log snippets, timestamps, and impacted service info

+🧰 Tools & Technologies Used:
+Python 3

+datadog-api-client

+jira (Python library for Jira API)

+cron / Jenkins to schedule the script

+Slack API (for optional team notifications)

+🔥 Impact:
+Reduced client-reported cases by ~50% for recurring event issues

+Improved MTTA (Mean Time to Acknowledge) by automating ticket creation

+Gave engineers better context with pre-attached logs in Jira

+Helped app support shift from reactive to proactive incident management

 ## Discuss the challenges that you faced while using Python for DevOps and how did you overcome it.

 - Here you can mention about a challenge that you faced while implementating a Python project for DevOps that we learnt.